LordOfTheSnow/nasdaq-data/README.md

 ```
 # m h  dom mon dow   command
-0 1 1 * * /home/pi/src/nasdaq/cronscript.sh
+30 14 * * * /home/pi/src/nasdaq-data/cronscript.sh
 ```
-This will run the command at 01:00h local time on every first day of every month.
+This will run the command at 14:34h local time on every day.
 Edit the path to the script to wherever you put it.
 The script assumes you have a Python virtual environment created with `python3 -m venv venv` in the same directory where you checked out the repository.
 The script will activate the virtual environment, call the Python interpreter with the script and will deactivate the virtual environment then.

 ### Files and data created